westonwright/forces-and-gravity-unity/README.md

 # Custom Forces and Gravity for Unity

 This package gives you the ability to apply custom forces and gravity to objects in your scene based on arbitrary meshes, zones, and points.
+All of these components work together and can mix additively or with priority.
+It should also be easy to create additional custom components to fit your needs.

+Basically this mean you can walk on a sphere... or a donut!
+Or fling things off into space!
+Or crush everything to a single point!

 ## Check the [Wiki](https://github.com/westonwright/forces-and-gravity-unity/wiki)!
 Theres a lot of information there like: